08 Feb 2018

 No cash?
 No problems!

 Stagecoach bus passengers in South Wales can now pay for their travel using contactless technology on board.
-The new system allows customers to pay with contactless credit or debit cards, as well as Apple Pay and Android Pay.
+The new system allows customers to pay with contactless credit or debit cards, as well as Apple Pay and Google Pay.

 Contactless is now live on all Stagecoach buses across South Wales – benefiting local passengers who make around 24 million journeys through the year.